Hallockville Museum Farm

 13. Signing of Camp Policies

-Additional information related to your child’s learning experiences, behavior, etc. should be included.
+b Additional information related to your child’s learning experiences, behavior, etc.

 Please note that campers will not be permitted to register unless all Health Information is submitted.